deyran/front-end-issues/TypeScript/3wschool-summary.md

     1. Go to Node.js web site: https://nodejs.org/en
     2. Click in the Windows installer (.msi) button
     3. Follow the instructions in the installer.
+    4. Once the installation is complete, open the prompt and type *npm -v* to check if npm has been installed
 3. AAAA
 4. AAAA